polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 Generic validation rules:
 - Tickets submissions must occur within the first half of the epoch.
-  (TODO: I expect this is to give time to the chain finality consensus to finalize the on-chain tickets before next epoch starts)
 - For unsigned extrinsics, it must be submitted by one of the current session validators.